dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/routing/index.md

 };
 ```

 Note the new `match` property!
-This is given to use by react router for every path.
+This is given to us by react router for every path.
 We can use it for some cool things like knowing what url we are on, but also for parsing out any URL parameters that we defined!

 Let's add in some links to our Nav as well: